paul-shannon/jupyter-widget-demos/README.md

  - self-contained within a single jupyter notebook, using javascript "magic"
  - following the [jupyter widget cookiecutter](https://github.com/jupyter/widget-cookiecutter),
    as an installable notebook extension (pending)
- - with whatever modifications are needed to function as a jupyter lab widget (pending)
+ - with whatever modifications will be needed for it to function as a jupyter lab widget (pending)

-I welcome suggestions and critique.
+I welcome suggestions.